Day Trips

 Practical Information

-Tour season October–April; subject to river conditions
+Tour season Year-round subject to river and weather conditions

-Booking Required in advance — see bridgetonowhere.co.nz
+Booking Required in advance through operators such as bridgetonowhere.co.nz

 About Pipiriki